supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Basic-components-of-computer-and-main-memory/Memory Interfacing and Expansion.md

 Additional data lines are required since the capacity of a word has been increased.
 All the corresponding horizontal chips are activated at the same time.

-Memory bank is the number of chips in the vertical level.
+Memory bank is the number of chips in the horizontal level.
 $$
 \text{Number of chip in 1 memory bank} = \frac{\text{required word size}}{\text{available word size}}
 $$